CANTUS-Project/api/source/http_headers.rst

 ^^^^^^^^^^^^^^^^^^^^

-If the client indicates ``true`` in the :http:header:`X-Cantus-Search-Help` header, the server MAY modify a search request to be more lenient if the original search request produced no results.
+If the client indicates ``true`` in the :http:header:`X-Cantus-Search-Help` header, the server MAY modify a search request to be more lenient if the original search request produces no results.
 In this case, the server MUST return the actual query in the :http:header:`X-Cantus-Search-Help` response header.